onflow/flow-cli/docs/query-transactions.md

 ### Transaction ID

-The first argument is the ID (hash) of the transaction being fetched.
+The first argument is the ID (hash) of the transaction.

 ## Options